Winners and losers from the 2017 NFL scouting combine

 Ohio State S Malik Hooker — The same evaluator who liked Adams also said Hooker looked “outstanding” in the weigh-in and was “terrific” in interviews, which was about all teams could gather from him in Indianapolis a little more than a month removed from surgery to repair a torn hip labrum and a hernia.
 But teams are not worried about his health, feeling he should be ready by rookie minicamps.
 Hooker’s lack of experience — a few years of high school football, one year starting for the Buckeyes — also can be seen as a positive.
 “It’s not like quarterback, where I need to see it for more than a year,” one said.
 “He’s a safety making all these plays out there, and it leads your imagination to the possibilities.
 We loved his football knowledge and felt like he gets it.
 He could be really special in a few years.”

 Connecticut S Obi Melifonwu — Expected to test well, Melifonwu didn’t disappoint.
 In fact, he was insanely good.
 He measured in as the biggest safety in Indy (6-4, 224 pounds), repped out 17 on the bench (with 32.5-inch arms) and turned in a brilliant broad jump of 141 inches, the second-highest mark in combine history.
-Teams are fascinated by his upside, and a few have even kicked around the idea of using him at cornerback.
-Turning in 40 times of 4.40 and 4.46 won’t change that one bit and might even have teams going back to the tape to watch him in press coverage, which he did in college sporadically.
+Teams are fascinated by his upside, and a few have kicked around the idea of using him at cornerback.
+Turning in 40 times of 4.40 and 4.46 won’t change that and might even have teams going back to the tape to watch him in press coverage, which he did in college sporadically.

-Round 1 is a real possibility following a strong Senior Bowl as well.
+Round 1 is a possibility following a strong Senior Bowl as well.
 Several teams came away impressed, but no team has spent more time looking at him than the Seattle Seahawks — who pick at No. 26 — over the past few months.
 Melifonwu is basically a blueprint for the long, strong, freakishly athletic DB they look for.

 LOSERS

-Notre Dame QB DeShone Kizer — He came into the week with a lot of teams intrigued, but the momentum stalled a bit with some so-so workouts, sloppy footwork during the on-field throwing portion and some interviews that failed to impress.
+Notre Dame QB DeShone Kizer — He came into the week with a lot of teams intrigued, but the momentum stalled with some so-so workouts, sloppy footwork during the on-field throwing portion and some interviews that failed to impress.

 Worth noting: Nothing Kizer did in Indy in theory hurt his stock, per se.
 But with the other quarterbacks at the top (Watson, UNC’s Mitchell Trubisky and Texas Tech’s Patrick Mahomes) mostly acquitting themselves well, it might be considered a missed opportunity.

-Kizer now has until March 23 to clean up his footwork for his pro day and try to wrest back the buzz a little bit.
+Kizer now has until March 23 to clean up his footwork for his pro day and try to wrest back some buzz.

 Florida State RB Dalvin Cook — Here’s where good scouts are separated from the herd.
 Cook was an exceptional college player whose tape makes him RB1 on some teams’ boards.
 However, with a fairly confusing and monotone workout, Cook at least failed to overtake LSU’s Leonard Fournette as this year’s top back in some eyes.
-The teams that place a greater emphasis on the workout portion likely came away a bit underwhelmed.
+The teams that place a greater emphasis on the workout portion likely came away underwhelmed.
 Those that rely more heavily on the tape might not have been too concerned, and Cook did a strong 22 bench reps.
 There also are some lingering health and character questions that complicate the evaluation.

 Bottom line: Cook’s landing spot is very much in flux right now, but he’s still a first-round pick.
 It just might not be the top-15 spot many believed at one point.